Spencerx/Reticulum/docs/manual/_sources/git.rst.txt

 **Nomad Network Interface**

-When the Nomad Network page server is enabled, releases are displayed on a dedicated releases page for each repository.
+When the Nomad Network page node is enabled, releases are displayed on a dedicated releases page for each repository.
 Each release is listed with its tag, creation date, artifact count and a preview of the release notes.
 Clicking a release shows the full details including formatted release notes and a listing of all artifacts with their sizes.

 Only releases with ``published`` status are visible through the Nomad Network interface.
 Draft releases (if supported in future implementations) would only be visible through the command-line interface.